abtion/guidelines/career-development/ladder.md

 - [ ] Actively participates in feedback for team members.
 #### Technical skills
 - [ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).
+- [ ] Can debug issues occuring across multiple levels of the stack.

 ### Level 4
 #### Simple